Skip to content

 • Bindings wrong? → Exec approvals still block private email access

-• Wrapper bypassed? → Tool policy still blocks write/edit/browser
+• Plugin config wrong? → Tool policy still blocks write/edit/browser

 Elevated Access